RoyCal/RoyCal/README.md

 # Hi there, I'm Vito Elias - aka [RoyCal][steam]

 ## I'm a Student, Developer, Musician and Sportsman!
-- 👾 I'm currently learning Python, HTML and CSS
+- 👾 I'm currently learning about SystemVerilog, NLP and Machine Learning
 - 🤝 I'm looking to collaborate with other projects and stuff
 - 🥅 2022 Goals: Join [ARIA][aria] and get good grades
 - 🔥 Fun fact: I love to play the guitar and go to the gym